mustafamsaad/omnifood/README.md

 <h1 align='center'> Omnifood </h1>

-### A responsive webpage with Html and CSS in addition to some JavaSript
+<h2 align='center'> A responsive webpage with Html and CSS in addition to some JavaSript </h2>

 <a href="omnifood-mustafamsaad.vercel.app" align="center">
 Live Demo